-- Fully support the implementation of the PC E&S Policy; - Implement and assist management of the EPC Contractor / O&M Company project specific ESMS; - Work with and engage with the EPC/O&M HSE/E&S Manager regularly in regard to E&S management; - Actively ensure that environmental and social management programmes by other project parties are being undertaken as per project requirements (such as sub-contractors and key suppliers); - Monitor the Project to ensure environmental and social compliance (including for sub-contractors and supplier - as per the scope of the ESMS); - Advise HSE/E&S Manager on matters pertaining to the environmental and/or social elements; - Actively investigate environmental and social issues, incidents and non-conformances, implement corrective actions; - Maintain applicable environmental and social records as required by the ESMS (e.g., incident registers, NCR reports, corrective action reports, grievance register etc.); - Ensure monitoring programmes are undertaken and reported;
+- Fully support the implementation of the PC E&S Policy; - Implement and assist management of the EPC Contractor / O&M Company project specific ESMS; - Work with and engage with the EPC/O&M HSE/E&S Manager regularly in regard to E&S management; - Actively ensure that environmental and social management programmes by other project parties are being undertaken as per project requirements (such as sub-contractors and key suppliers); - Monitor the Project to ensure environmental and social compliance (including for sub-contractors and supplier - as per the scope of the ESMS); - Advise HSE/E&S Manager on matters pertaining to the environmental and/or social elements; - Actively investigate environmental and social issues, incidents and non-conformances, implement corrective actions; - Maintain applicable environmental and social records as required by the ESMS (e.g., incident registers, NCR reports, corrective action reports, grievance register etc.); - Ensure monitoring programmes are undertaken and reported; - Prepare and monitor site bulletin boards to ensure they remain 'live' and 'up-to-date' with relevant environmental & social information; - Alongside the HSE/E&S Manager, coordinate, plan, formulate and/or deliver environmental and social induction training to all project personnel (including sub-contractors) as well as regular toolbox talk environmental training sessions; - Undertake programmes and activities to promote environmentally responsible conduct in the prevention of injury, ill health and environmental impact throughout the workforce; - Stop any unsafe activity which is not compliant with environmental legislation or lender requirements, and correct such work practice and/or conditions before allowing work to resume/commence; - Alongside the HSE/E&S Manager, act as point of contact for any sub-contractor with regard to environmental issues; - Monitor on a daily basis that sub-contractor is aware, compliant and implementing the requirements of the ESMPs;

-- Prepare and monitor site bulletin boards to ensure they remain 'live' and 'up-to-date' with relevant environmental & social information; - Alongside the HSE/E&S Manager, coordinate, plan, formulate and/or deliver environmental and social induction training to all project personnel (including sub-contractors) as well as regular toolbox talk environmental training sessions; - Undertake programmes and activities to promote environmentally responsible conduct in the prevention of injury, ill health and environmental impact throughout the workforce; - Stop any unsafe activity which is not compliant with environmental legislation or lender requirements, and correct such work practice and/or conditions before allowing work to resume/commence; - Alongside the HSE/E&S Manager, act as point of contact for any sub-contractor with regard to environmental issues; - Monitor on a daily basis that sub-contractor is aware, compliant and implementing the requirements of the ESMPs; - Alongside the HSE/E&S Manager, review subcontractor's personnel, qualifications, competency and environmental performance; and - Alongside the HSE/E&S Manager, undertake regular internal ESMS audits to assess compliance and implement corrective & preventative actions - audits are to include all sub-contractors at the project.
+- Alongside the HSE/E&S Manager, review subcontractor's personnel, qualifications, competency and environmental performance; and - Alongside the HSE/E&S Manager, undertake regular internal ESMS audits to assess compliance and implement corrective & preventative actions - audits are to include all sub-contractors at the project.

+Note:

-Note: Further to the above, a full-time Ecologist must be employed during the construction phase of the Project with the sole responsibility of managing biodiversity-related management and monitoring plans.
+1. Each EPC Contractor will have a full time E&S team that includes the E&S Manager, CLO & Ecologist as a minimum.
+The E&S teams will be members of the Joint E&S taskforce which will be constituted by the Projects Companies E&S team.
+2. Each EPC Contractor must employ a full-time Ecologist with the sole responsibility of managing biodiversity-related management and monitoring plans.
 During active seasons of Russian Tortoise and Southern Even-fingered Gecko, whenever ground-breaking works will take place, a full-time herpetologist must be on site to assist with fauna identification, capture and relocation.